 Faculty are expected to submit all grades to the Registrar’s Office prior to travel.

 All courses (including formal courses, tutorials, independent studies, and research credits) will have a sponsor.
-At HSPH, faculty members eligible to sponsor a course are individuals whose academic appointments have been approved by SCARP and the Board of Overseers, i.e., those holding the titles professor, associate professor, assistant professor, senior lecturer, or lecturer (as primary, secondary, adjunct, or visiting appointees); in unusual cases, a dean who holds the title “member of the faculty” may be a sponsor of a course.
-Individuals with an equivalent appointment in another faculty of Harvard University or at MIT may also sponsor an HSPH course.
+At the Harvard Chan School, faculty members eligible to sponsor a course are individuals whose academic appointments have been approved by SCARP and the Board of Overseers, i.e., those holding the titles professor, associate professor, assistant professor, senior lecturer, or lecturer (as primary, secondary, adjunct, or visiting appointees); in unusual cases, a dean who holds the title “member of the faculty” may be a sponsor of a course.
+Individuals with an equivalent appointment in another faculty of Harvard University or at MIT may also sponsor a Harvard Chan School course.

 The responsibilities of a course sponsor include oversight of the following: